SStyles93/blog/_posts/2024-02-18-PostMortemGK.md

 ]

 ### Team
 The team was split into three teams : Programming, Art and Audio.
 Each person also had a more specific role.
-For the artists, it was assigned by the teacher, as for the programmers, it appeared from the skills of each and everyone.
+For the artists, roles were assigned by the teacher, as for the programmers, tasks were undertaken according to skills.
-The goal was for the audio team to be able to work on the game though a WWise session hosted on a perforce server.
+The goal for the audio team was to be able to work on the game though a WWise session hosted on a perforce server.
 However, during the production, we weren’t able to set that up due to technical difficulties.
 Meaning that we couldn’t integrate the audio engineering section’s work before the end of the final deadline and that the integration could only be done before with a USB key.
+Each department had the following members.

 #### Stakeholders:
 - Elias Farhan (Head Game Programming)